 What’s special about Titian Art Space is that it provides you with an insight into the world of art within a cultural context.

-Buy Something Unique at Dinata Antique Shop
+31. Buy Something Unique At Dinata Antique Shop

 If you want souvenirs that are less touristy and more authentic, you should visit Dinata Antique Shop.
 You will find a huge collection here, consisting of coins and statuettes.

 Also known as Pura Tirta Dawa Gunung Kawi Sebatu, Gunung Kawi Sebatu Temple is found in Sebatu, a highland village 12 km from Ubud central.
 Inside the temple is an array of ancient shrines and ponds filled with lotuses and fish.

 The garden setting of the temple is inviting to those who want an escape from the daily cares of life.
 Before you can set off on a sightseeing tour around the temple grounds, you need to buy a ticket.
-Also, make sure you dress appropriately.